| |

 Small kitchen appliances

 Immersion blender – For any kind of preparation from smoothies to velouté soups immersion blender is your friend.
-Choose the one that has a stainless steel head and if you have an extra whisk head too you don’t have to buy at least in the beginning any kind of electric whisk.
-I have been using an immersion blender of the German mark called Braun for ages and it has been one of my kitchen staples for many years now.
-It has actually three changeable heads: a cutter head, a whisk head, and a head for mashing potatoes that works quite nicely too.
-It comes with a measuring cup for up to 500ml, so it is one less thing to buy when you can use it for measuring flour and water for example.
+Choose the one that has a stainless steel head and if you have an extra whisk head too, you don’t have to buy at least in the beginning any kind of electric whisk.
+I have been using an immersion blender of the German brand called Braun for ages, and it has been one of my kitchen staples for many years now.
+It actually has three changeable heads: a cutter head, a whisk head, and a head for mashing potatoes that works quite nicely too.
+It comes with a measuring cup for up to 500ml, so it is one less thing to buy when you can use it for measuring flour and water, for example.
 Perfect!

 Toaster / toaster pan – With an electric toaster, you can make perfectly crispy bread at a low cost.
 It is a fast way to heat some leftover msemen pancake and harcha bread too!
 From the thrift shop, you might find a cast iron toaster pan that you can heat on the stove and do some warm, filled toasts.

-Coffee maker – The most important for many is a coffee maker.
-Depending on your habits you can choose as well a small Arabic coffee pot for Moroccan or Turkish-style coffee or a French Press that you can use for steeping tea too.
+Coffee maker – The most important for many is a coffee machine.
+Depending on your habits, you can choose as well a small Arabic coffee pot for Moroccan or Turkish-style coffee, or a French Press that you can use for steeping tea too.

-Water boiler – An electric tea kettle to boil water is very hast and handy for several occasions for boiling tea or coffee water to instant couscous.
+Water kettle – An electric tea kettle to boil water is very fast and handy for several occasions, for boiling tea or coffee, water to instant couscous.

 Teapot – If you are more of a tea drinker and you prefer drinking more than one cup, consider choosing a durable ceramic teapot, stainless steel, or cast iron teakettle so that you can boil the water and steep the tea on the stove.